camalolo/gemini-cli/readme.md

     cd gemini
     ```

-2. Create a `.env` file in the project root directory and set the required environment variables as described in the `.env Setup` section.
+2. Create a `.gemini` file in your home directory and set the required environment variables as described in the Configuration Setup section.

 3. Run the application: